Updated for 2009

 When to plant out is critical in this climate.
 Avoiding too-cool nights is more of a problem than getting warm days (though both matter).
 Ideally, okra would like night-time lows of about 65, but we just don't get temperatures like that.
 It is said that "Night temperatures should be above 55° F for good growth", and that "Plants will stop growing as soon as the temperature starts dropping down below 50° F."

-Well out here our very highest average nightly low temperature for the year is only 55°: we see that number (again and always, on average) from late July to early August, a span of perhaps two weeks.
-Even early okra nominally takes--depending on whom you believe--about 50 to 65 days from transplant to maturity.
-If we simplify to 60 days, and recall that our peak heat comes around August 1st, that suggests planting out around July 1st for harvest at the end of August--a period when our average daily highs run from 80° at each end to 90° in the middle, which seems satisfactory.
-Anyway, we hope it's satisfactory, because it's the best we can do.
+Well out here our very highest average nightly low temperature for the year is only 50°: we see that number (again and always, on average) from late July to early August, a span of perhaps two weeks.
+Even early okra nominally takes—depending on whom you believe—about 50 to 65 days from transplant to maturity.
+If we call it 64 days, and recall that our peak heat comes around July 22nd, that suggests planting out around June 20th for harvest around August 23rd—a period when our average daily highs run from 80° at each end to 90° in the middle, which seems satisfactory.
+Anyway, we hope it’s satisfactory, because it’s the best we can do.
+(As one of the links farther below says, one grower in a tough climate direct-seeded some Clemson around the 1st of July more or less as a lark, and got surprisingly good results.)

-One apparently wants to start okra seedlings about 4 to 5 weeks prior to anticipated plantout, which means sowing seed around June 1stor perhaps even a week earlier.
+One apparently wants to start okra seedlings about 4 to 5 weeks prior to anticipated plantout, which means sowing seed around May 23rd or perhaps even May 16th, a week earlier.

 Starting Seedlings